 And if you are not selfish enough, there is always the entire business side of it.
 According to WHO statistics, there are at least 2.2 billion people with some kind of vision impairment.
 Official US statistics show that over 12% of the whole population has some kind of disability.
 This is a really large base of potential customers that you miss simply by not making your website accessible.
 And we are talking about disabilities alone, not including the situational inabilities to fully operate the user’s device!

 We have already posted some guides on making your site accessible as well as the commercial benefits of accessibility.
 We also have special tips on both checking your website and improving it.
-I am, therefore, not going to repeat that advice here.
-But I want to emphasize that everything should be accessible.
-In fact, I am pretty sure that designing websites with an accessibility-first approach can be beneficial.
+I want to emphasize that everything should be accessible.
+Designing websites with an accessibility-first approach can be beneficial.
 And it is not that different from the widely used mobile-first approach.
 They can even complement each other, as the accessibility-first approach is focused on the end-user of the site while the mobile-first approach — on the end-user’s device.
 Combining these two methods means thinking about the user and their environment as one, interconnected world.

 # Progressive Enhancement – the how

 And finally Progressive Enhancement — the big elephant in the room.
 But after you get to know it, you will realize that it isn’t scary at all.
 What is more — it is a really friendly and gentle giant that is eager to help you!